-Stay compliant with city, state, and federal regulations by utilizing a user-friendly time-tracking system such as Tsheets.
+Stay compliant with city, state, and federal regulations by utilizing a user-friendly time-tracking system such as Homebase.
 A digital system makes tracking hours a breeze, ensuring that you know exactly when your employees have earned overtime and that you pay them accurately.
-Try Tsheets for free:
+It’s free, so get started today:

 Step 1: Establish a Pay Philosophy